Blog-Reference and Blog-Reference

 “Plato’s main concern with the Sophists is that their rhetoric does not provide an adequate view of justice

 - Doxa – public opinion: Sophistic manipulation of doxa is aimed at persuasion only,

 - Episteme – true knowledge: Plato’s goal beyond persuasion is to discover epistemic truth.” (see here)

 There is no better empirical proof of scientific incompetence than to apply proto-scientific stratagems.
 To be sure, this holds for both orthodox and heterodox economists in equal measure.
-Wren-Lewis and Rodrik are not the exception but the rule.
+Wren-Lewis and Rodrik are not the exceptions but the rule.
 And this is why economics is a failed science.